metrodroid/metrodroid/README.md

 Metrodroid requires an NFC Android phone running 4.1 or later.

-Some newer devices do not support MIFARE Classic.
+Some devices do not support MIFARE Classic.
 MIFARE Classic is not an NFC-compliant card format, so can only be read with phones with NXP chipsets.

 ## License and copyright

-Copyright 2015 – 2016 Michael Farrell
+Copyright 2015 – 2017 Michael Farrell

 Copyright 2011 – 2013 Eric Butler